BINF4241-group41/Project_5/ANSWER.md

 1c.

+- The player interacts with the game by a CLI, which prints information/possible actions.
 - If the input is recognized but invalid (e.g. Yellow8 when the top card is Green6), return String "Unable to do this action!
 Please enter other action.".
 - If the input is malformed, return String "Input not recognized!
 Please enter another action.".
 - After a round is finished, return String "Current player: playerName.
 Top card: topCard.
 Available cards: card1, card2, ...".
 The cards are represented similar to the expected input (wildcards are of the form NameColor, with color being the selected color).